Last Updated on July 2, 2026 by Daniel Globe

 What Information Is on an E-Ticket?

-Your e-ticket shows booking and passenger details, including your name, age category, and a unique 13-digit ticket number that helps verify your trip.
+Your e-ticket shows booking and passenger details, including your name, age category, and the 13-digit ticket number that helps verify your trip.

-It also lists your flight information, such as the airline, flight number, departure time, and arrival time, so you can track your itinerary easily.
+It also lists your flight information — airline, flight number, departure time, and arrival time — so you can track your itinerary at a glance.

 You’ll usually see fare details too, including baggage allowance, ticket price, taxes, and fees.